q-pratz-chem/python-package-best-practices/_episodes/05-package-structure.md

 As new features are implemented in codes, it is natural for new functions and objects to be added.
 In many projects, this often leads to a large number of functionalities defined within a single module.
-For small, single developer codes, this is not a major issue, but it can still make code difficult to work with.
+For small, single-developer codes, this is not a major issue, but it can still make code difficult to work with.
 With large or multi-developer codes, this can slow development progress to a crawl as it is difficult both to understand and work with the code.

 In this lesson, we will simulate a developing piece of software.
-We will start with a single python module containing all the methods we have developed, and convert it into a well-structured package.
+We will start with a single Python module containing all the methods we have developed, and convert it into a well-structured package.

 ## Package Structure
 Let's start by reviewing the package structure provided to us by the [CMS CookieCutter].
 We have a directory containing our project with a number of additional features.
-Under our package directory, `molecool`, we can see our current python module `functions.py`.
+Under our package directory, `molecool`, we can see our current Python module `functions.py`.
 For a more detailed explanation of the rest of the package structure, please review the [package setup] section of the lessons.